Conditioning Protein Generation via Hopfield Pattern Multiplicity: Discussion

 \section{Discussion}

-We have shown that pattern multiplicity in the modern Hopfield energy provides a principled, training-free mechanism for conditioning protein sequence generation on functional subsets.
-The theoretical framework is exact: multiplicity weights tilt the Boltzmann distribution through a simple logit bias, and the resulting Langevin dynamics sample from a known distribution with no approximation.
-A single scalar $\rho$ continuously interpolates between unconditioned generation and hard subset curation, and the practitioner can compute the required $\rho$ for any target effective designated fraction directly from the family composition (Eq.~\ref{eq:rho-inverse}).
-On the Kunitz domain, curated memory achieved 100\% phenotype transfer with as few as three designated input sequences; multiplicity-weighted generation on the full family increased phenotype fidelity from the natural proportion (32\%) to 63\% at $\rho = 500$; and the cross-family validation on five Pfam families showed a quantitative relationship between PCA-space geometry and conditioning effectiveness.
+Pattern multiplicity in the modern Hopfield energy provides a training-free way to condition protein sequence generation on user-designated subsets, since the multiplicity weights add a logit bias to the Boltzmann distribution whose corresponding continuous-time equilibrium target is an exact Gaussian mixture.
+Finite-step ULA retains discretization and mixing error, but its decoded marker fractions and amino acid compositions were similar to independent exact-equilibrium draws, and exact sampling reproduced the large gap between $f_{\mathrm{eff}}=0.996$ and decoded P1~K/R recovery at $\rho=500$, indicating that finite-step ULA error was not the main source of that gap.
+A single scalar $\rho$ continuously interpolates between unconditioned generation and hard subset curation, and the value required for a target designated fraction follows directly from the family composition (Eq.~\ref{eq:rho-inverse}).
+In the Kunitz domain, curated memory retained the selected K/R-at-P1 marker with as few as three designated inputs.
+Full-family multiplicity weighting increased decoded marker frequency from $0.382\pm0.031$ at $\rho=1$ to \KunitzFobsFiveHundred{} $\pm$ \KunitzFobsFiveHundredSD{} at $\rho=500$.
+Across five Pfam families, PCA-space geometry was associated with conditioning effectiveness.